 I can't find a hero for humilty.
 Can somebody please help me?

-Anonymous over 1 year ago from ???
+Anonymous almost 2 years ago from ???

 Humility is focusing on the needs of others.

 Bruce Willingham almost 2 years ago from Warner Robins